Nelly van Doesburg: Biography

 Nelly van Doesburg was born on 27 July 1899 as the daughter of shopkeeper Petrus (Piet) Bartholomeus van Moorsel and his wife Helena (Leentje) Maria Büch as the second youngest of the six van Moorsel children.

 She started classical piano studies at the age of 14, graduating 4 years later in 1918.
 After which she continued her musical studies in Rotterdam for a time, while also working as a piano teacher.

-She was a life long champion of De Stijl movement and advisor to notable American art collector, bohemian and socialite Peggy Guggenheim.

 In 1920 she met Theo van Doesburg through her brother, who had a subscription to the magazine De Stijl, published by Van Doesburg.
 During the opening of the La Section d'Or exhibition in The Hague on 11 July 1920, she was completely captivated by this man, and fell in love in what she later called a "coup de foudre".
 Her Catholic parents did not appreciate the association with Van Doesburg, who was not only Protestant, but also already married.
 Because of this, her parents came up with the idea to send her to a boarding-school for nuns in the UK, hastily sewing the wardrobe needed for this.
 She ran away from home around the turn of the year from 1920 to 1921 and was received in Leiden by J.J.P.
 Oud and Van Doesburg's wife Lena Milius.
 During her relationship with Van Doesburg she was introduced to the world of modern art.
 Van Doesburg took her with him on a lecture tour through Europe in March 1921, during which they also visited Piet Mondriaan in Paris.